ShubhamPalriwala/comp-mcp/README.md

 ### Health & Monitoring
 - **health-check** - Check API server health status

-For detailed API documentation, visit: https://docs.trycomp.ai
+For detailed API documentation, visit: [CompAI API Reference Docs](https://trycomp.ai/docs/api-reference/organization/get-organization-information)

+## Note

+This MCP server may collect usage analytics to help improve the service.
+By using this server, you consent to anonymous usage tracking.